Plain English Breakdown

 Who It Names or Affects

-- People who have individual or group long-term care insurance policies.
+- People who purchase or are covered by individual long-term care insurance policies.

 Limits and Unknowns